dqx-translation-project/dqx-translation-project.github.io/docs/troubleshooting/dqx_troubleshooting.md

 ### Does DQX work on the Steam Deck?

-Dragon Quest X itself does work on the Steam Deck.
-If you intend on using dqxclarity's full features, you will need to sideload Windows as dqxclarity runs on Windows.
+Both DQX and dqxclarity can run natively on the Steam Deck.
+See the [installation guide](../steamdeck.md) on how to set them up.

 ### What VPNs are recommended to play?